zerynth/docs/docs/reference/libs/zerynth/zerynthshield/docs/examples.md

 ## Temperature Sampling

-This examples use the Analog Sensors features of the Smart Sensors library for implementing a temperature logger using the Zerynth Shield integrated temperature sensor
+This examples use the Analog Sensors features of the Smart Sensors library for implementing a temperature logger using the Zerynth Shield integrated temperature sensor.

 tags: [Zerynth Shield, Touch, Button, Digital Sensor] groups:[Zerynth Shield Driver]